 Soloists will be Tevin Ware, tenor, and Derrick Thompson, baritone, a 2008 graduate of LC and instructor of music at the College.

-The 28-voice Concert Choir is comprised of student singers who are music and non-music majors at Lynchburg College, and membership is by audition only.
+The 28-voice Concert Choir is comprised of student singers who are music and non-music majors at University of Lynchburg, and membership is by audition only.
 Singers hail from Virginia, Maryland, Delaware, New York, North Carolina, South Korea, Indonesia, and China.